Sign up for the iWire to get breaking news, events and the species spotlight.

 Origin: Asia

-Impact: If established in the United States, each AGM female could lay egg masses that in turn could yield hundreds of voracious caterpillars with appetites for more than 500 species of trees and shrubs.
+Impact: Formally known as the Gypsy moth.
+If established in the United States, each AGM female could lay egg masses that in turn could yield hundreds of voracious caterpillars with appetites for more than 500 species of trees and shrubs.
 AGM defoliation would severely weaken trees and shrubs, killing them or making them susceptible to diseases and other pests.
 Caterpillar silk strands, droppings, destroyed leaves, and dead moths would be a nuisance in homes, yards, and parks.

 Learn More: Species Profile.